OCamlPro/ocpwin-distrib/Readme.md

 ## Downloads

-Go to the latest release note, a download link should be available at the beginning of the note.
+[Use this page for the latest version](https://github.com/OCamlPro/ocpwin-distrib/blob/master/Download.md) or go to one of beta releases, a corresponding download link should be available at the beginning of the release note.

 ## Stables Releases:

 There are no stable releases yet.

 ## Beta Releases: Only on Windows 64 bits !

+Release notes:

 * 2014 October 7: [Release Notes](https://github.com/OCamlPro/ocpwin-distrib/blob/master/ReleaseNotes/ocpwin-20141007-release-notes.md)